 Running through her narrative of the Body Militant is Eberstadt’s own story and the story of her mother, a New York writer and glamor figure of the 1960s, whose illness-scarred body first led Eberstadt to seek the connections between beauty, belief, and the truths taught by bodily and psychic pain.

 From a Roman amphitheater where 4th century martyrs are fed to the wild beasts, to the S&M leather bars of New York in the 1970s, to the waiting zone of Europe’s largest prison, Eberstadt asks crucial questions for our time: what drives certain individuals to risk pain, disgrace, even death, in the name of freedom, and how can we use their example to become braver?

-Fernanda Eberstadt was born in New York City in 1960.
-She graduated from Oxford University with a First Class Degree in English Language and Literature.
-She has published five novels and one non-fiction book about her friendship with a family of Rom musicians in Southern France.
-She writes cultural criticism for publications including The New York Times Magazine, The New Yorker, the London Review of Books, Vogue, and Granta, and is an editor at large for the European Review of Books.
+Fernanda Eberstadt was born in New York City.
+She has published five novels and one work of nonfiction, a memoir about her friendship with a family of Rom musicians in Southern France.
+She has written for publications including The New York Times Magazine, The New Yorker, the London Review of Books, Vogue, and Granta, and is an editor at large for the European Review of Books.
 Her books have been translated into fourteen languages.
 She lives in Europe.